scolsen/json-pointer/README.md

 # json-pointer

-A Clojure library designed to ... well, that part is up to you.
+A small Clojure library for parsing JSON pointers.
+It follows the [JSON pointer spec](https://tools.ietf.org/html/rfc6901) with slight modifications to the grammar.

 ## Usage

-FIXME

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 Scott Olsen

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.